 Emily McMahon, Mennonite College of Nursing

 Emily McMahon joined Illinois State University’s Mennonite College of Nursing in August 2017, and has since served as MCN’s director of marketing and recruitment—a role created by MCN in response to fierce competition in the online education marketplace.
-She holds a bachelor’s degrees in communication and Spanish from the University of Wisconsin – La Crosse, a certificate in data analytics from Cornell University, and will complete her MBA at Illinois State in May of 2020.
+She holds bachelor’s degrees in communication and Spanish from the University of Wisconsin – La Crosse, a certificate in data analytics from Cornell University, and will complete her MBA at Illinois State in May of 2020.

 A thoughtful and strategic communications and marketing professional with strong expertise in digital marketing strategy, McMahon leads the development and implementation of cross-platform campaigns in support of Mennonite College of Nursing, its undergraduate and graduate programs, and MCN strategic initiatives.
 She has worked to position MCN as a first-choice school with high standards and a reputation for excellence that is technologically nimble and accessible to working RNs.
 As a result of her team’s efforts, MCN saw prospective student inquiries rise by 14 percent in 2019.

 McMahon spearheaded the launch of MCN’s first-ever automated email campaign and first-ever virtual open house.
 She sits on the CAUSE Advisory Board, MCN’s Strategic Planning Implementation Team, and the EMAS Committee on Recruitment & Retention Initiatives.
-She has been instrumental in the successful launch of fifteen new dual enrollment partnerships with community colleges across the state.
+She has been instrumental in the successful launch of 15 new dual enrollment partnerships with community colleges across the state.
 In 2019, her team won ISU’s #RedbirdProud Award for Most Innovative Use of Social Media.

 In her free time, McMahon is a passionate advocate for homeless individuals.
 In 2016, she co-founded BarberQue, an organization that combines the functionality of a barbershop with the delicious grub of a barbeque to spread awareness around the issue of homelessness and provide individuals who are homeless or housing insecure with resources of support.
 To date, BarberQue has fed over 1,000 people, given over 500 haircuts, and connected both children and adults on Chicago’s west side to social service organizations.